Investing in Apartments: Pros and Cons

 They say it’s not what you make, but how much you keep and the tax benefits of apartment investing make it one of the strongest assets to help you keep more money and minimize your tax obligation.

 You can write off all of your expenses (advertising, management fees, maintenance, etc.), which can help you reduce your taxable income.
 You can defer capital gains and recapture taxes when you sell.
-You can even depreciate the value of the building over the stretch of 27.5 years.
-And if you use a cost segregation analysis you can accelerate the depreciation schedule for even greater savings.
+You can even depreciate the value of the building and if you use a cost segregation analysis you can accelerate the depreciation schedule for even greater savings.

 Multifamily investing takes work.
 On top of it all, you need to choose the right property, maintain it and effectively manage residents.